 Abstract

-People tend to view their own “true self” as generally positive, and as guiding inner moral values.
-Newman et al. (2014) demonstrated that the true-self link to morality extends to attributions towards others’ behaviors and changes.
-We conducted a pre-registered replication and extensions of Newman et al. (2014)’s Studies 1 and 2, with an online US American Amazon Mechanical Turk sample using CloudResearch (N = 803).
-We found support for Study 1’s findings that morally positive changes in others are perceived as more reflective of true-self than morally negative changes, in both forced-choice (original: η²p=.39, 95% CI [.25, .51]; replication: η²p = .20; 95% CI [.16, .23]) and scale (original: η²p=.33, 95% CI [.19, .45]; replication: η²p=.22, 95% CI [.15, .25]) measures.
+Newman et al. (2014) demonstrated that behaviors that are more aligned with moral values are perceived as more strongly reflecting a person’s “true-self”, suggesting that morality plays an important role in how people perceive others’ essential self.
+In this Registered Report, we conducted a close replication of Newman et al. (2014)’s Studies 1 and 2 with an online US American sample recruited from Amazon Mechanical Turk using CloudResearch (N = 803).
+We found support for Study 1’s findings that morally positive changes in others are perceived as more reflective of true-self than morally negative changes, in both the forced-choice (original: η²p = .39, 95% CI [.25, .51]; replication: η²p = .20, 95% CI [.16, .23]) and the continuous scale (original: η²p = .33, 95% CI [.19, .45]; replication: η²p = .22, 95% CI [.15, .25]) measures.
 We found support for Study 2’s findings that changes more aligned with observers’ political moral views are perceived as more reflective of true-self (original: η²p = .04, 95% CI [.00, .11]; replication: η²p = .35, 95% CI [.29, .41]).
-Extending the replication, we examined associations between true-self attributions and perceived social norms and found that social norms were positively associated with true self attribution (Study1: most rs ranged from .07 to .21; Study 2: rs = .10 to .30].
-Materials, data, and analysis files/code were made available on https://osf.io/9fvtq/
+Extending the replication, we examined associations between true-self attributions and perceived social norms and found that social norms were positively associated with true self attributions (Study1: most rs ranged from .07 to .21; Study 2: rs = .10 to .30).
+Materials, data, and analysis code are available on https://doi.org/10.17605/OSF.IO/9FVTQ

-Keywords: True self, judgment and decision making, registered replication, moral judgment, social norms
+Keywords: True self; social psychology; registered report; replication; morality; moral judgments; social norms; essential self

-Revisiting the link between true-self and morality: Replication and extension of Newman, Bloom, and Knobe (2014) Studies 1 and 2
+Revisiting the link between true-self and morality: Replication and extension Registered Report of Newman, Bloom, and Knobe (2014) Studies 1 and 2

 Background

 True self is a mental concept that reflects the deepest and most authentic part of a person’s identity, and people tend to evaluate their true selves as positive.
-Newman et al. (2014) proposed that true self attributions of others also follow a similar pattern.
-They demonstrated that morally positive changes in others are perceived as more reflective of their true selves, and that one’s own moral-political values that guide what people view as morally positive or negative moderate the effect.
+Newman et al. (2014) proposed that attributions of true self in others follow a similar pattern.
+They demonstrated that morally positive changes in others are perceived as more reflective of their true selves, and that political views guide what people view as morally positive or negative, and so moderate the effect.

-We conducted a close replication of Newman et al. (2014)’s study with the following goals.
-Our first goal was to replicate the associations between true self attributions, valence, and moral judgment.
-Our second goal was to add extensions examining: 1) true-self attributions associations with perceived social norms, and 2) lay-beliefs regarding true-self being inherently good or bad, comparing these for self versus others.
+In this Registered Report, we conducted a close replication and extension of Newman et al. (2014) with the following goals.
+Our first goal was to replicate the associations found between morality and true self attributions.
+Our second goal was to add extensions examining: 1) true-self attributions associations with perceived social norms, and 2) lay-beliefs regarding true-self being inherently good or bad, and comparing these for self versus others.

-We begin by introducing the literature on the true self and the chosen article for the replication - Newman et al. (2004).
+We begin by introducing the literature on the true self and the chosen article for the replication - Newman et al. (2014).
 We then review the target article and summarize their hypotheses and findings, and then finally present our adjusted design and suggested extensions.